aaleeks2/FirstProject/README.md

 # Behold!
 My very first, basic, provisional web app project created only by me!
-Ight, the code you're about to see is based on Spring boot, Spring Data, Spring Security, MySQL, HTML and CSS.
+Code you're about to see is based on Spring Boot, Spring Data, Spring Security, MySQL, HTML and CSS.
-This program is mimicking an aplication that I use in my current job at the Copernicus Science Center.
+This program is mimicking an aplication that I used to use in my previous job at the Copernicus Science Center.
 Main functions are:
 * (from the gallery worker site) send notification to specific department about the fault in exhibit on gallery (there are a few galleries in the building, which contain multiple exhibits),
 * (from the IT/Workshop department worker site) catch the notification and let others know that you're going to deal with this fault and finally fix the issue.